justicebeaver26/datawarehousing-project/README.md

 This project demonstrates how a **snowflake schema** and OLAP techniques can be applied to analyze retail business data.
 - The data warehouse design supports complex queries across multiple dimensions.
 - SQL aggregation and OLAP queries provide valuable insights for sales, promotions, and channel strategies.
 - Findings can guide management decisions, such as focusing on high-performing promotions and optimizing underperforming campaigns.

 ---

+## Files
+This project contains two `.sql` files:
+- `createDW.sql`: For Section A.
+- `queriesDW.sql`: For Section B.

+---